Does your digital place meet your goals and delight your visitors?

 You want your site to be engaging and useful.
 And you want it to deliver ROI to the bottom line.
 How do you measure that experience?
 What constitutes good web design?
-How can you make it better?
+How can you improve it?

-Our User Experience Evaluation services answers those questions by first understanding the perspective of your organization and then the perspective of your visitors.
-Our information architects then evaluate your site, tell you how your user experience measures up, and give you solutions to make it better.
+Our user experience evaluation answers those questions by first understanding the perspective of your organization and then the perspective of your visitors.
+We then evaluate your site, tell you how your user experience measures up, and give you solutions to make it better.

 First we establish the frame of reference by asking: